-Beside these the others International Airlines operating their direct flight to Kathmandu includes: Jet Airways, Air Sahara, Biman Bangladesh Airlines, China South-West Airlines, Druk Airlines, Royal Bhutan Airlines, Pakistan International Airlines, Korean Air, GMG Airlines, Air Arabia and other airlines connecting to Nepal are Aeroflot Soviet Airlines, Air France, British Airways, Cathay Pacific, Dragon Air, Emirates Air, Euralil, Japan Airlines, KLM Royal Dutch Airlines, Kuwait Airways, Lufthansa, Northwest Airlines, Qantas Airlines, Royal Brunei Airlines, SAS, Saudi Arabian Airlines, Singapore Airlines, Transavia, United Arab Emirates, China Airlines, Delta Air, United Airlines, All Italia and Philippine Airlines
+Besides these, the other International Airlines operating their direct flight to Kathmandu includes: Jet Airways, Air Sahara, Biman Bangladesh Airlines, China South-West Airlines, Druk Airlines, Royal Bhutan Airlines, Pakistan International Airlines, Korean Air, GMG Airlines, Air Arabia, and other airlines connecting to Nepal are Aeroflot Soviet Airlines, Air France, British Airways, Cathay Pacific, Dragon Air, Emirates Air, Eurail, Japan Airlines, KLM Royal Dutch Airlines, Kuwait Airways, Lufthansa, Northwest Airlines, Qantas Airlines, Royal Brunei Airlines, SAS, Saudi Arabian Airlines, Singapore Airlines, Transavia, United Arab Emirates, China Airlines, Delta Air, United Airlines, All Italia and Philippine Airlines

 You can go for overland travel to enter Nepal from both India and Tibet.
 If you are in Tibet, you can enter Nepal by crossing the border at Kodari.
 Afterward, take a bus to Kathmandu.
 This will take you 7 to 12 hours depending on the road conditions.

 There are several entry points by land route mainly from Nepal / Indian borders; 1, Kakarvita 2, Birgunj 3, Bhairahawa 4, Nepalganj 5, Dhangadhi 6, Mahendranagar 7, Sunauli.
-Scheduled public as well as tourist buses are run to those places from Kathmandu.
-If you can cope with long hours ride in return for fascinating views of valleys, mountains and snail-tail roads, travel by bus also very enjoyable.
-Road trips take longer to reach, can be less expensive if your choice of accommodation and mode of transportations are kept cheap, but it allows you to explore other countries that are linked to Nepal.
+Scheduled public, as well as tourist buses, are run to those places from Kathmandu.
+If you can cope with long hours of the ride in return for fascinating views of valleys, mountains, and snail-tail roads, traveling by bus is also very enjoyable.
+Road trips take longer to reach and can be less expensive if your choice of accommodation and mode of transportation are kept cheap, but it allows you to explore other countries that are linked to Nepal.

-The easiest and hassle free overland route to Nepal from India is via Gorakhpur using train and the Sunauli /Belahiya border post.
+The easiest and hassle-free overland route to Nepal from India is via Gorakhpur using the train and the Sunauli /Belahiya border post.
 The only direct buses from this route to Kathmandu run at night and take approximately 9 hours.
 Raxaul/Birgung border post can also be used to visit Nepal.
-But this may not leave you with a pleasant travelling experience.
+But this may not leave you with a pleasant traveling experience.
 If you are in Darjeeling you can come to Nepal via Karkabhitta.
 There are also several border crossings in west Nepal.